-- (i) The parties agree that the appropriate level of service is maintained between the hours of 8.30 am and 4.30 pm on weekdays consistent with the Guarantee of Service - (ii) Flight officers may be rostered to be on duty for a maximum of 11 hours per shift. - (iii) The pattern of hours will be agreed between the employees and management of the area with regard to the needs of the OEH, employees and provision of services to our customers. - (iv) A roster of hours and days must be set and agreed to in writing 2 weeks before the 4 week roster period starts. - (v) For roster purposes, the work week shall be Friday to Thursday (inclusive). - (vi) Hours of work for positions and/or classifications will be determined under Part C of this clause. - (vii) Permanent changes to the pattern of hours for an employee or a specific job will be done in accordance with the consultative procedure with the relevant staff members concerned. - (viii) The implementation of this clause will be monitored closely by the parties.
+- (i) The parties agree that the appropriate level of service is maintained between the hours of 08:30 and 16:30 on weekdays consistent with the Guarantee of Service. - (ii) The pattern of hours will be agreed between the employees and management of the area with regard to the needs of OEH, employees and provision of services to our customers. - (iii) A roster of hours and days must be set and agreed to in writing two (2) weeks before the four (4) week roster period starts. - (iv) Unless otherwise provided for in the roster, a rostered day shall be eight (8) hours. - (v) For roster purposes, the work week shall be Friday to Thursday (inclusive). - (vi) Hours of work for roles and/or classifications will be determined under sub-clause 14.3 of this clause. - (vii) Permanent changes to the pattern of hours for an employee or a specific role will be done in accordance with the consultative procedure with the relevant employees concerned. - (viii) The implementation of this clause will be monitored closely by the parties.

-14.3 Ordinary hours
+14.3 Ordinary Hours

-- (i) The work hours for Flight Officers shall be from Monday to Sunday inclusive, and the bandwidth of hours is 24 hours per day. - (ii) The ordinary hours of work shall not exceed an average of 40 hours per week within any 52 week period.
-The total work hours, ordinary hours plus overtime hours, are as required to perform the work subject to sub-clause (iii) of this clause. - (iii) The Civil Aviation Safety Authority limitations on the working hour arrangements are to be observed as follows:
+- (i) The work hours for employees shall be from Monday to Sunday inclusive, and the bandwidth of hours is 24 hours per day. - (ii) The ordinary hours of work shall not exceed an average of 40 hours per week within any settlement period. - (iii) The number of ordinary hours to be worked by an employee on any rostered shift will not be more than 10 hours. - (iv) The Civil Aviation Safety Authority (CASA) limitations on flight and duty as detailed in Civil Aviation Order 48.1 and as amended from time to time, are to be observed. - (v) In the event of a conflict, the provisions of Civil Aviation Order 48.1 and relevant dispensations provided by CASA shall take precedence over the provisions of this clause in relation to the hours of work for employees.

-(a) Flying hours